waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Navigate to the exit at (9, 18).
   4. Heal at the Indigo Plateau.
   5. Return to Victory Road to solve remaining puzzles.
-- **Key Discoveries:**
+- **Key Discoveries & Hypotheses:**
   - Boulders cannot be pushed onto `steps` tiles.
   - It is NOT possible to step down from an `elevated_ground` tile to an adjacent `ground` tile unless using a `steps` tile.
+(CONFIRMED via blocked move at (12, 4))
-  - Defeated trainers are impassable obstacles.
+  - **Hypothesis:** Defeated trainers are impassable obstacles.
+(To be tested when a safe opportunity arises)

 # IV.
 Tool Development & Debugging
 - **`gem_pathfinder_v2` Status:** The tool's traversal logic for `elevated_ground` tiles has been corrected.
 The tool's assessment of path availability must be trusted.
-- **`puzzle_strategist_agent` Status:** The agent has a known logical flaw, incorrectly identifying solvable puzzles as impossible.
-It needs to be refined to perform a more exhaustive search of all possible moves before declaring a puzzle unsolvable.
+- **`puzzle_strategist_agent` Status:** The agent has been refined to perform a more exhaustive search of all possible moves before declaring a puzzle unsolvable.
-- **Debugging Principle:** Trust tool outputs once they are confirmed to be working correctly.
-When a tool fails, re-evaluate the map data and my own assumptions to find the true obstacle and form a new plan.
+- **Debugging Principle:** Trust direct, in-game evidence over personal assumptions.
+When a tool fails after being corrected, re-evaluate the map data and my own understanding to find the true obstacle and form a new plan.
 - **Lesson on Confirmation Bias:** I must be wary of confirmation bias.
 I previously wasted time assuming a path was blocked because my tools were flawed and my understanding of game mechanics was incorrect.
 I must actively try to disprove my own assumptions and be more willing to change my strategy when my tools contradict my beliefs.